H3mul/zoekt-vscode/README.md

         (repo:repo1 or repo:repo2)
         lang:go or lang:java

-- Open result files directly in the editor
+- Open result files directly in the editor - even if they in your current local workplace
 - Great alternative to default VSCode search for large repositories
 - Versatile code search solution: run the zoekt server locally or offload it to another machine and serve the index with any amount users

 ## Planned Features

-- [ ] Open remote files from other repositories directly in editor (currently just opens repository link)
-- [ ] Support viewing results from past commits

 ## Usage